NilsPvR/train-data-mining/README.md

 ## The data

 The data has been manually sampled during all my train rides starting in November 2023.
 The data set contains information about every train I took since the start of data collection.
 Due to resulting privacy concerns the original data set will not be published.
 However a small sample is provided to give a general idea of the data.
+I initially started to document the train rides because I felt like the times I had a ticket inspection were dependent on the train line and time of day.
+The fact that I could use this data set for the module is a nice coincidence.

 ## Setup
 To run this repo locally clone the repo.